-Consequences for behavior infractions anywhere on campus, during or after school, may result in a conference with a dean, parental notification, a one- or two-hour office detention, an out-of-school suspension, removal from class or loss of privilege (cell phone, bus, etc.), and possibly expulsion.
+Consequences for behavior infractions anywhere on campus, during or after school, may result in a conference with a dean, parental notification, office detention(s), an out-of-school suspension, removal from class or loss of privilege (cell phone, bus, etc.), and possibly expulsion.

 All detentions should be served on the day they are assigned.
 A student who fails to serve a detention may be suspended.